 Full Equality for All

 Every American deserves equal treatment under the law--no exceptions.
 Same-sex couples are entitled to access the same federal benefits as any other Texas family, and we should protect people from discrimination in every aspect of public life.
-LGBTQ Americans are entitled to full federal equality.
+LGBTQIA+ Americans are entitled to full federal equality.

 We can achieve that by repealing the Defense of Marriage (DOMA) Act entirely (not just the part that was ruled unconstitutional) so that we can ensure same sex couples equal access to benefits like social security, no matter what state they live in.